Galena & Chicago Union RR

 In 1847, real estate developers in Chicago obtained the charter and started building the railroad to increase the value of their land that was north of the Chicago river.
 They could not get financing from East coast investors.
 They had applied for federal land grants, but were denied even though the Illinois Central got grants.
 So they sold stock to farmers and built further West as they were able to get more funding.
+Most people know this route as the C&NW, which is now owned by the Union Pacific.

 "Some towns that were narrowly bypassed by the Galena & Chicago built their own branch lines to connect to that railroad.
 For instance, a branch was built from Aurora and Batavia to what is now West Chicago.
 That branch evolved into the BNSF line."
 (Metra)